it-is-it/the-wild-oasis-website/README.md

 > _"Creating delightful user experiences in the travel industry."_

-This client-facing application was designed to complement the admin system, focusing on:
+This client-facing application complements the admin system and focuses on:

-- 🎯 **User-Centric Design** – Intuitive booking process and cabin discovery
+- 🎯 **User-centric design** – Smooth booking experience
-- ⚡ **Performance** – Fast loading with Next.js and optimized images
+- ⚡ **Performance** – Fast rendering with Next.js
-- 🔒 **Security** – Secure authentication and payment-ready structure
+- 🔒 **Security** – Reliable authentication and session handling
-- 📱 **Responsiveness** – Flawless experience across all devices
+- 📱 **Responsiveness** – Pixel-perfect UI across devices

 ---